DiUS/3DiUS-ReactVRUXTools/README.md

 npm run dist
 ```

+This build is set as a static website on s3.
+It uses the bucket '3dius-sketch-to-vr' for hosting.
+It pulls the images from the same bucket.
+They are put there via the [Sketch-to-vr plugin] (https://github.com/DiUS/Sketch-to-VR)

-Copy the public folder contents to an s3 bucket.
+After you copy the public folder contents to an s3 bucket.
 Host the bucket as a static website and attach the following

 ### bucket policy's